tomdoyoon/Age-of-Peak-Human-Strength/README.md

 The data used for this report was from OpenPowerlifting and was last extracted on March 6, 2025.
 This page uses data from the OpenPowerlifting project, https://www.openpowerlifting.org.
 You may download a copy of the data at https://data.openpowerlifting.org.
 Source: https://openpowerlifting.gitlab.io/opl-csv/files/openipf-latest.zip

+# Conclusions

+- For males, the peak strength age is around 36-37 years old, while for females, it's around 34-36 years old, depending on the lift (total, squat, bench, or deadlift).
+- The LateOpen Age Group (35-40 years old) performs best among males, with the highest mean totals, squats, benches, and deadlifts.
+For females, the Open Age Group (28-35 years old) performs best in terms of mean totals, squats, and deadlifts.
+- Females tend to reach peak strength at an older age than males, with significant differences in mean age across all weight groups for totals, squats, and deadlifts.

 # Table of Contents

 Please refer to the following table of contents to navigate your exploration: